hartsfield/WallBoard/README.md

 # WallBoard - Ephemeral - No Signup - GPLv3 - Message Board

-Generic boiler plate code for use as an anonymous  message board.
+Generic boiler plate code for use as an anonymous message board, or for building other types of social media applications.
 Built using a component based architecture written in Go ([bolt](https://github.com/hartsfield/bolt)) and provided under the GNU General Public License version 3 (GPLv3).

 # https://walBoard.xyz/